TuxVinyards/qqX/README.md

 Conversion between gnome boxes and quickemu is currently on the the todo list for version 2.2 (?)

 Feedback, positive or constructive, at <https://discord.gg/sNmz3uw>

+## Development

+You can easily run any new version of qqX directly from the working folder when making clones of the repo to your local machine.
+By default, this will pick up the main settings file at `~/.qqX` and automatically locate all your current VMs.

+qqX has several layers of backup and fail safe, however do backup critical VMs if tinkering with these systems.

+You are recommended to place any development changes to the settings file into a single block so that they can be easily pasted back after carrying out release upgrades to your main qqX installation.

+Whilst the release installer will automatically backup your settings file, part of the update procedure is the removal of obsolete and unneeded lines.
+This will cause a temporary removal of any changes that you may have made.

 ## Bash